 This plant can from 3 feet tall and 2 to 3 feet wide.
 Goldenrods have been wrongly accused of causing hay fever which is actually an allergic reaction to wind-borne pollen from other plants such as ragweed.

 Blooming in June and July, this beautiful perennial features cute bell-shaped flowers that attract butterflies, honey bees, native bees, and hummingbirds.
 It groms 18-30 inches tall and 18-24 inches wide.

 Also known as cornflower aster.

-This plant blooms a bright purple flower in mid-summer to early fall attracting butterflies, bumblebees, and hummingbirds.
+This plant blooms a bright purple flower, 3-4 inches large, in mid-summer to early fall attracting butterflies, bumblebees, and hummingbirds.

 Also known as rose milkweed, rose milk flower, swamp silkweed, and white Indian hemp.

 This plant can grow to 5 feet tall and features small fragrant pink or sometimes white flowers attract many species of insects, including the monarch butterfly.
 The queen butterfly also lays its eggs on milkweed plants, and they are commonly mistaken for monarch caterpillars.